JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 To enable the module, in __Administration | Authentication__:
 1. Click __Add module__ and choose the _Azure DevOps OAuth 2.0_ type.
 2. Choose whether you want to allow creating new users on the first login.
 If you disable this option, TeamCity will not create a new TeamCity user when their Azure AD account is not recognized.
 This is helpful if you use a publicly available TeamCity server and want to limit access to it.
 3. Choose whether you want to restrict access only to members of specific [Azure DevOps organizations](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/organization-management?view=azure-devops).
 Specify their IDs separated by a comma.
-When combined with the _Allow creating new users on the first login_ option, this setting allows automatically registering users who have an email in one of the specified organizations and don't have a user profile in TeamCity.
+When combined with the _Allow creating new users on the first login_ option, this setting allows automatically registering users who have an email in one of the specified organizations and do not have a user profile in TeamCity.
 4. Save the module.

 To sign in, click the Azure DevOps icon above the TeamCity login form and, after the redirect, approve the TeamCity application.